Metadata Standards

 If you don't want to have a trait_type

-for a particular trait, you can include just a value in the trait and it will be set as a generic property.
+for a particular trait, you can include just a value in the trait and it will be set as a generic string property.
 For example,

 {